adukugideon/express-api-postgres/README.md

-# ES6 REST API WITH EXPRESS AND POSTGRES
+# ES6 REST API WITH EXPRESS AND POSTGRES USING KNEX.JS

 Effort was put into using es6 as much as possible.
 The base URL ends with "/api/v1".
 For local development, the port is 3000.
-All requests are GET requests
+On Heroku, the base URL is "https://express-api-postgres.herokuapp.com/api/v1" All requests are GET requests
 The endpoints are as follows:
 1. "/categories": Endpoint for category tree